raccoongang/edx-platform/openedx/core/djangoapps/edx_global_analytics/README.md

 ## Types of statistics sent, and dependence on statistics level

-Firstly, `statistic level` is a string constant in settings (`lms.env.json`) which regulates size of bunch platform sends.
+Firstly, `statistic level` is a string constant in settings (`lms.env.json`) which regulates size of statistics platform sends.
 It is optional point, if you leave blank string there, it will work on `Paranoid` level (described below).

-First `Paranoid` level with paranoid constant allows platform to transfer:
+`Paranoid` level with paranoid constant allows platform to transfer:
 1. Access token for OLGA server.
-2. Active students amount per last calendar day, week and month*.
+2. Active students amount per last calendar day, week and month (active student is a student whose last login datetime value is included in particular calendar period).
 3. Courses amount.

-Second `Enthusiast` level and the last one with `enthusiast` constant extends `Paranoid` level with:
+`Enthusiast` level and the last one with `enthusiast` constant extends `Paranoid` level with:
 1. Platform URL and platform name.
 2. Platform's latitude and longitude.
 3. Active students per country accordance for last calendar day.